A business’s reputation can lead to either great success or complete failure.

 If a person makes a true statement that harms your business, you will also not have a valid claim.
 The comment must be false.

 Malice is the intent of the defendant.
-The person or entity making the comment must have known it was false, or not cared whether or not it was false, and made the statement anyway.
+The person or entity making the comment must have known it was false, or not cared whether it was false, and made the statement anyway.

 There is a two-year statute of limitations to file a business disparagement lawsuit in Texas.